nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.1.
 What is NGINX Amplify?

-NGINX Amplify is a tool enabling comprehensive NGINX monitoring.
+NGINX Amplify is a tool for comprehensive NGINX monitoring.
 With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.

 You can use NGINX Amplify to do the following: